10 Things Insurance Companies Don’t Want You to Know

 Automobile accident victims often try to “tough it out” by refusing medical treatment at the scene or failing to report what seem like minor aches and pains.
 Unfortunately, the insurance company can use this failure to report your injuries, no matter how insignificant they feel at the time, against you later in settlement offers or in court.
 Be sure to inform law enforcement officers and medical personnel of all your injuries, no matter how minor they initially feel.
 Should your injuries become worse in the days or weeks that follow, they will have been properly documented on investigative reports.

-The insurance company hopes that the cars are moved before you have a chance
+- The insurance company hopes that the cars are moved before you have a chance to take photographs.

 The less documentation of the accident the better for the insurance company.
 They hope you don’t take any photographs at all.
 If possible, take photographs of all the vehicles involved in the accident as well as any injuries.
 This documentation improves the strength of your case and increases the settlement offers by the insurance company.
 These photographs also help to personalize your claim and show insurance company’s the seriousness of your injuries.

-The insurance company hopes you’re disorganized and / or forgetful
+- The insurance company hopes you’re disorganized and / or forgetful about accident-related expenses.

 Without receipts for accident-related expenses, you may be unable to prove the legitimacy of your expenses and ultimately not get reimbursed for these costs.
 Keep a folder containing all your receipts for accident-related expenses, such as cab fare, lawn maintenance, prescriptions, car rental fees, and other expenses so they can be included in your claim.

-The insurance company wants you to admit to some degree of responsibility
+- The insurance company wants you to admit to some degree of responsibility for the accident.

 Don’t apologize for the accident, even if you are doing so simply to be polite.
 If you admit fault or even partial blame for an automobile accident you may be held responsible for some of the costs of the collision.
 An experienced car accident attorney in Florida can help you deal with the aftermath of a wreck.